- Planning the Perfect Proposal

 - Looking for a Connecticut proposal photographer?

-The following is a practical guide for how to plan a proposal.
+The following is a practical guide for how to plan a proposal, up to and including thoughts on proposal photos.
 Here is a rough outline for how to propose as well as places to propose in Connecticut.

 Quick Summary: How to Propose